jon-edward/web_python/README.md

 for some common packages which don't have a pure Python wheel.

 Static type checking is available using [mypy](https://mypy-lang.org/).
-The site polls for changes to the project directory, and feeds mypy's report to a separate terminal panel.
+The site polls for changes to the project directory and feeds mypy's report to a separate terminal panel.
 This can be disabled if desired.